- If your USB- C to HDMI adapter is not working, the issue might be with the dedicated driver.

 - Of course, the problem might also be hardware-related, meaning the adapter itself.

-USB to HDMI adapters enable users to connect their desktops or laptops to secondary display devices via HDMI.
-However, USB to HDMI adapters doesn’t always work for some users.
+However, USB to HDMI adapters don’t always work for some users.
 A few users have posted on the Microsoft forum about their USB to HDMI adapters not working.

 How do I fix the USB to HDMI adapter issues?

-A USB to HDMI adapter issues can be due to an incorrectly installed or incompatible device driver.
+A USB to HDMI adapter issue can be due to an incorrectly installed or incompatible device driver.
 Thus, updating the USB to HDMI adapter’s driver can potentially fix it.

 You can download the latest driver for your USB to HDMI driver from its company’s website.
 Then install the downloaded driver, and restart Windows.

 Alternatively, you can update the USB to HDMI adapter’s driver with third-party driver updater software like DriverFix

 DriverFix is an incredibly versatile and useful software that will ensure that your system will never have out of date drivers installed.

 Beyond this, the program can run in the background without affecting your system’s speed.
 Once a new driver has been released, the software will automatically download and install the exact driver required by your system.